redecentralize/alternative-internet/README.md

 * [BaseParadigm](https://bitbucket.org/travisfw/baseparadigm/) is an open source (GPLv3) library for managing a content addressable binary  semantic graph.
 Content addressability means enabling a number of dataexchange protocols (including p2p) for a developer using BaseParadigm.

-* [Beaker Browser](https://beakerbrowser.com/) an experimental browser for exploring the p2p web.

 * [BitTorrent Sync](http://www.bittorrent.com/sync) by BitTorrent Labs.
 Easy and effortless file replication between computers (and mobile devices) without using the cloud, so the only limit is available storage.
 All data transfers are encrypted.
 Works on Windows, Linux, OSX, Android and iOS.
 Recently they've [opened up their API](http://www.bittorrent.com/sync/developers/api) to developers.

 * [bitlove-ui](http://bitlove.org/) Bitlove creates Torrents for all enclosures of an RSS/ATOM feed and seeds them for podcasts.